prosimo-io/ProsimoLabs/instruqt-tracks/prosimo-lab-observe-and-troubleshoot/03-build-multi-cloud-transit/assignment.md

 ![Azure Peering](../assets/images/Prosimo_Lab_Transit_Azure_Peering.jpg)

+---

+NOTE: Before progressing to the next section ensure that the Transit onboarding has complete by monitoring the deployment tasks.
+To review the deployment:

+* Click the 'Tasks' button - top right corner.
+* Select the "In Progress" tasks at the top of the list and click the "View" button.

 Once you have completed attaching all three regions to their Prosimo Edges you may proceed to the next section: **On-boarding Networks**